uwindsorcss/hub/README.md

 In the rails project, copy the `local_env.example.yml` to a new file called `local_env.yml`.
 This will be your private file that contains your API credentials - git will ignore this file.
 Fill in the `GOOGLE_CLIENT` and `GOOGLE_SECRET` fields in `local_env.yml` with your respective credentials.

+After restarting the rails server, you should be able to sign in using UWindsor accounts.
+You can now add yourself as an admin through the rails console.
+After signing into the app at least once (so that your user record is created), run `rails console` or `rails c` to open the console, then change your role to admin using:
+`User.where(email: "youruwindsoremail").first.update(role: "admin")`

 ### Common issues

 A few people reported issues with a dependency, `libv8`.
 This can be fixed by installing the `libv8-dev` package using: